brandur/sorg/content/nanoglyphs-drafts/027-15-minutes.md

 There's a myriad of reasons that upgrades took so long.
 The biggest was that the entire stack was so deep and so heavily custom.
 Everything from the sheer amount of Ruby code written, to an incredibly complex production set up, to an immensely intricate Jenkins environment for CI worked as considerable upgrade back pressure.
 Bump that version of Ruby and things would break, _a lot_ of things.
 It was someone's job to go through them one by one and do the necessary work to get the project over the line.

 Another big one is that very careful attention had to be paid to possible performance and memory regressions.
 The Stripe API runs as a single monolithic Ruby process, and a vast amount of Ruby code needs to be loaded to start it up.
 This is made much worse by Ruby's non-support for parallelism [1], making a forking multi-process in the style of Unicorn very common.
-For the longest time the API ran on a heavily customized [Thin web server](https://github.com/macournoyer/thin) combined with NIH [Einhorn](https://github.com/stripe-archive/einhorn) for Unicorn-like functionality.
+For the longest time the API ran on a heavily customized [Thin web server](https://github.com/macournoyer/thin) combined with NIH [Einhorn](https://github.com/stripe-archive/einhorn) technology for Unicorn-like features.

 For those not well-versed with Ruby deployments, the way this works is that a Ruby app is loaded into a single process which then forks itself many times to produce child processes that will handle requests.
 In theory, the child processes can share memory with their parent, but because Ruby's GC tends to taint memory pages quickly, in practice memory isn't shared for long, and all children balloon up to the same size as their parent [2].
 In addition to parallelism, this set up also allows for graceful restarts -- the parent process will reload itself upon receiving a signal, and coordinate rotating out its children for new processes running updated code, while also giving each one time to finish what it's working on.